sdiehl/wiwinwlh/tutorial.md

 of most common lexical schemes.

-For instance we'll build on top of the empty language grammar on top of the haskellDef grammer that uses the Text token instead of string.
+For instance we'll build on top of the empty language grammar on top of the haskellDef grammar that uses the Text token instead of string.

 ~~~~ {.haskell include="src/24-parsing/lexer_text.hs"}
 ~~~~